Royalsspirit/node-api-express/README.md

 docker run -it --rm october-api -p 8000:8000
 ```

+There are severals env variables to custom the api that you can put into a .env file.

+`enableSocietecomApi` is a boolean which disable or not utilisation of the societeinfo.com api.
+Default: true
+`societecomApiKey` is a string which contain an api key for the the societeinfo.com api calls.
+Default: my api key
+`httpPort` is a number indicate the http port: Default: 8000

-Finally, you are ready to play with it.
+Finally, type `npm start` and you are ready to play with it

 ### Usage